 The brake lever free play should measure 2.0-5.0 mm (0.08-0.20 in) as shown.
-Periodically check the brake lever free play and, if necessary, adjust it as follows.
+Periodically check the brake leas follows working properly.

-- Loosen the locknut at the brake lever.

-- 2. To increase the brake lever free play, turn the adjusting screw in direction (a).
+- 1. Loosen the locknut at the brake le- - 2.
+To increase the brake lever free play, turn the adjusting screw in direction (a).
 To decrease the brake lever free play, turn the adjusting screw in direction (b).

-- 3. Tighten the locknut.
+3. Tighten the locknut.

-- After adjusting the brake lever free play, check the free play and make sure that the brake is working properly. - A soft or spongy feeling in the brake lever can indicate the presence of air in the hydraulic system.
+After adjusting the brake lever free play, check the free play and make sure that the brake is system.
 If there is air in the hydraulic system, have a Yamaha dealer bleed the system before operating the motorcycle.
 Air in the hydraulic system will diminish the braking performance, which may result in loss of control and an accident.